Subspecialties and Research Opportunities

 The Autonomic and Peripheral Nerve Laboratory (Drs.
 Roy Freeman and Christopher Gibbons) is a nationally recognized diagnostic and research laboratory that evaluates both common and rare autonomic and peripheral nerve disorders.
 The diagnostic services provided include autonomic function testing, quantitative sensory testing, quantitative axon density in skin biopsies, and standard peripheral nerve studies and electromyography.
 Research endeavors of the laboratory encompass the development of methods to assess autonomic and small fiber nerve function; the investigation of the physiology, pathology and pathophysiology of autonomic function; the investigation of the pathogenesis of peripheral neuropathy, including diabetic neuropathy; and the treatment of autonomic dysfunction and peripheral neuropathies.
 A fellowship is offered in Clinical Neurophysiology, specializing in autonomic disorders and physiological testing.

 The Multiple Sclerosis and Demyelinating Disorders Clinic (Drs.
-R. Philip Kinkel, Marion Stein, and Jacob Sloane) cares for patients with a wide range of demyelinating disorders.
+Marion Stein and Jacob Sloane) cares for patients with a wide range of demyelinating disorders.
 The research programs include research on the biology of myelinating cells as well as clinical trials of new diagnostic methods and therapies in multiple sclerosis.